oliversalzburg/console-wrapper/README.md

 A small tool to open another console application in a window of a given size.

+### Building
+The tool can be built on any Windows machine with a .Net 3.0 framework installed, by using the `build.cmd` script in the project directory.

 ### Usage

     Usage: console-wrapper.exe [OPTIONS]